April 19, 2018 S: Space (What is it, and how does it come about?)

 When astronomers look out into space they find that spectral lines (rainbows) of stars that they know become redder and redder the farther away they are.
 Christian Doppler (1842) suggested that his effect (The Doppler Effect that had been applied to sound (the sound waves of a train whistle become longer and the sound lower as they move away from us) could be applied to the reason stars that are farther away appear redder.

 Like the train, are the stars moving away from us?
-And, if so, why is this happening.
+And, if so, why is this happening?

 Now, I’m going to say something most of you may think has an obvious answer.
 How does space come about?
 We know that planets have cgs, so they are localities.
 We know that very small particle/wave energy packets exhibit nonlocal behavior.
 We know when something moves, it needs space to move into.
-Most will point out the obviousness that all these energy distributions.
+Most will point out the obviousness that all these things are energy distributions.
 As an outgrowth from my thinking about THE EXPERIENT I’m not so sure that the obvious answer is the only one.

 If the universe is like the boundary in our expanding droplet, then the largest most massive systems add the least boundary, and the smaller wave/particle masses have the largest boundaries.
 Why is that?
 Because the surface/volume ratio is much larger the smaller the particles.
 So if larger masses are broken down into smaller ones, the boundary of the universe automatically increases in length (makes more space).